Creekside-Robotics/Creekside-8775-Robotics-2022-Offseason/README.md

 # FRC 8775 Robotics - 2022 Offseason Code
-This repository maintatins our robot's 2022 offseason code which we are using to particitpate in offseason rapid react games.
+This repository maintains our robot's 2022 offseason code which we are using to participate in offseason rapid react games.

 ## Goals and Improvements over regular season
 This code has had, and will have lots of improvements over our 2022 regular season code.